Small gain theorems for general networks of heterogeneous infinite-dimensional systems: Problem formulation

 Here we assume that the state space of the $i$-th subsystem is $X_i:=\R^{p_i}$ endowed with the Euclidean norm.
 Define $N:=p_1 +\ldots + p_n$.
 Then the state space of the whole system, defined by \eqref{eq:State_Space_Full_System} is $X:=\R^N$, endowed with the Euclidean norm.
 We assume that inputs belong to the space $\Uc:=L_{\infty}(\R_+,\R^{m})$.
-Assuming that $f$ is Lipschitz continuous w.r.t. the state, for each initial condition and for each external input $u\in\Uc$ there is a unique absolutely continuous (mild) solution of \eqref{eq:Coupled_n_ODEs} and \eqref{eq:Coupled_n_ODEs} is a well-defined control system, which is an interconnection of the systems $\Sigma_i$, $i=1,\ldots,n$.